Annabelle Sethupathi: Reception

 Ranjani Krishnakumar of Firstpost rated the film with 3/5 stars, stating that, "Annabelle Sethupathi could have been a lot more.
 With a little more complexity in screenplay and some wit in dialogue, the film could have been an absolute feast.
 Instead, Annabelle Sethupathi settles for being the lukewarm, saccharine tea that you politely drink because the host has made it with love."
 The Times of India gave a rating of 2.5 out on 5 and wrote, "A comedy with an interesting premise, but flat execution."
 Manoj Kumar of Indian Express rated the film with 2.5/5 stars, stating that, "Annabelle Sethupathi feels tolerable because of its self-aware nature and the way it subverts horror-comedy tropes."
 Haricharan Pudipeddi of Hindustan Times wrote, "Annabelle Sethupathi doesn’t try to stand out and there’s no need for it.
 It’s a film in which the influences are quite evident.
 It works better as a fantasy comedy and barely as a horror flick."
 Sudhir Srinivasan of The New Indian Express stated that, "The premise is interesting, but the pain is real."
 Praveen Sudevan of The Hindu wrote, "Vijay Sethupathi’s performance is the sole saving grace in Deepak Sundarrajan’s supernatural comedy."
-Bohni Bandyopadhyay of News 18 stated that, "Vijay Sethupathi and Taapsee Pannu starrer Annabelle Sethupathi will leave you baffled with its lack in logic and insane scripting."
+Bohni Bandyopadhyay of News18 stated that, "Vijay Sethupathi and Taapsee Pannu starrer Annabelle Sethupathi will leave you baffled with its lack in logic and insane scripting."
 Sowmya Rajendran of The News Minute said, "Annabelle Sethupathi is neither funny nor scary.
 But the most horrifying fact comes at the end.
 Apparently, there is a Part 2 planned for this.
 Oh dear."
-Janani of India Today rated the film with 1.5/5 stars, and criticized "Many suggested that Annabelle Sethupathi could appeal to kids.
+Janani of India Today rated the film with 1.5/5 stars, and criticised "Many suggested that Annabelle Sethupathi could appeal to kids.
 But, when you have body-shaming jokes and outdated ideas, even kids won't be able to endure the film."